weewx/weewx/docs/devnotes.md

     generating html and other types of files from templates.
 Cheetah allows *search list extensions* to be defined, making it easy to extend WeeWX with new template tags.
 -   Pure Python.
-The code base is 100% Python --- no underlying C libraries need be built to install WeeWX.
+The code base is 100% Python &mdash; no underlying C libraries need be built to install WeeWX.
 This also means no Makefiles are needed.